serverless/test/docs/run-serverless.md

 });
 ```

-`serverlessPath` should point a path to Serverless Framework which we want to run test against.
+`serverlessDir` should point a path to Serverless Framework directory which we want to run test against.

 _**Important:** [setup-run-serverless-fixture-engine](./setup-run-serverless-fixtures-engine.md) enriches `runServerless` with [extra options](./setup-run-serverless-fixtures-engine.md#extra-runserverless-options) to those listed below_